Kimdrello/RoboDKBuildingWithLego/README.md

 This project is a altered and edited version of the example provided at RoboDK's C++ API github page which can be found at: https://github.com/RoboDK/RoboDK-API/tree/master/C++/Example

+The RoboDK C++ API files can also be found in the link above, should you have any questions regarding API specific funtions.

 See files: mainwindow.cpp and duplobrick.h for the core work regarding this project.